-Proposal for the 02 series of amendments to Regulation No. 125 (Forward field of vision of the motor vehicle driver)
+Proposal for a Supplement to the 01 series of amendments to Regulation No. 125 (Forward field of vision of the motor vehicle driver)

 ´

 The text reproduced below was prepared by the expert from Germany to introduce requirements for the indirect view in case of the equipment of vehicles with camera-monitor-systems.
 This proposal is based on ECE/TRANS/WP.29/GRSG/2015/8 complementing the proposal to amend the Regulation No. 46 to introduce Camera-Monitor-Systems.
 The modifications to the text of the current version of Regulation No. 125 are marked in bold and red for new or strikethrough for deleted characters.